AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/audience-analysis.md

 >[!AVAILABILITY]
 >
->This destination is currently in a limited testing phase.
+>This destination is in a limited testing phase.
 If you are interested in using this destination, contact your Adobe Account Team.

 ## Prerequisites

-You must meet the following requirements before using this destination:
+The following are required before using this destination:

 * You must be provisioned to use the Audience Analysis destination.
 If you are not yet provisioned to use this destination, contact your Adobe Account Team.
 * You must be provisioned to use Customer Journey Analytics.